Impeach the Boss!

 Can This Surge of Democratic Energy in South Korea Move from the Streets to the Office?

 I first heard from Sunkyung Han and AhYoung Park in mid-2016.
 They’re from an organisation called “C.”, like C-dot: connecting the dots across the social sector in East Asia.
-They arranged a visit to New Zealand to research Enspiral in June, with the intention of perhaps copying some of the structures of our decentralised, collaborative, values-oriented network of social ventures.
+They visited New Zealand to research Enspiral in June, with the intention of perhaps copying some of the structures of our decentralised, collaborative, values-oriented network of social ventures.